Masters Thesis Supervision

 Defense

-The defense will take place during the semester (not during the semester break), and you will have the opportunity to schedule an individual appointment with the examination committee.
+For the defense you will have the opportunity to schedule an individual appointment with the examination committee.
 The defense itself consists of a maximum 12-minute presentation, followed by questions from the committee.

 Click here for more information on the